'He was ours': Kimmel, Fallon, Ellen give emotional tributes to Kobe Bryant

-"Jimmy Kimmel Live!" had no studio audience on Monday and no guests.
-Instead, the late-night host devoted his hourlong show to Kobe Bryant, fighting back tears as he commemorated the basketball legend while playing clips from the many times that Bryant appeared on his show.
+"Jimmy Kimmel Live!" had no studio audience or guests Monday.
+Instead, the late-night host devoted his hourlong show to Kobe Bryant, fighting back tears as he commemorated him while playing clips from the many times the basketball legend appeared on his show.

 "Going forward with a comedy show didn’t feel right considering what happened yesterday," Kimmel said of the Sunday helicopter crash in Calabasas, California, that killed Bryant, his daughter Gianna, and seven others.